steve3d/arduino-vscode/README.md

-# Arduino Support for Visual Studio Code
+# Arduino Support for Visual Studio Code (abandoned)

 The Arduino extension makes it easy to build and upload Arduino sketch from Visual Studio Code.